Supporting Documents — A Day in the Life

 Collecting Supporting Documents

 It should be noted that a driver is not responsible for obtaining all of the supporting documents.
 In fact, a driver may never even see some of the documentation.
-Let’s take a look at a day in the life of regional driver Cole Gooddriver.
+Let's take a look at a day in the life of regional drive Cole Gooddriver.

 1– 06:00 Drives his CMV from home to the terminal and in-gates into the facility.
 His carrier keeps a gate record.